-In our opinion, because of the noncompliance referred to in the preceding paragraph, Harrison County, Mississippi did not comply, in all material respects, with state laws governing central purchasing, inventory and bid requirements for the year ended September 30, 2021.
+In our opinion, Harrison County, Mississippi complied, in all material respects, with state laws governing central purchasing, inventory and bid requirements for the year ended September 30, 2022.

-The accompanying schedules of (1) Purchases Not Made from the Lowest Bidder, (2) Emergency Purchases and (3) Purchases Made Noncompetitively from a Sole Source are presented in accordance with Section 31-7-115, Miss.
+The accompanying schedules of (1) Purchases From Other Than the Lowest Bidder, (2) Emergency Purchases and (3) Purchases Made Noncompetitively from a Sole Source are presented in accordance with Section 31-7-115, Miss.
 Code Ann.
 (1972).
 The information contained on these schedules has been subjected to procedures performed in connection with our aforementioned examination of the purchasing system and, in our opinion, is fairly presented when considered in relation to that examination.